 Misuse of Authorization Fee

 The Misuse of Authorization Fee is one of many assessment fees that Visa charges.
-It can apply in conjunction with other applicable assessments.
+It can apply in conjunction with other assessments, even on the same transaction.

 Clearing or Reversing Authorizations